 Bosses: James Kimbrough, Jay Crespi, Stu Chermak

-After watching the pilot for Jerry, the new president of NBC decides to put it on the air, offering Jerry and George a 13 episode commitment.
+After watching the old ‘Jerry’ pilot, the new president of NBC decides to put it on the air, offering Jerry and George a 13 episode commitment.

 While traveling to Paris, their plane needs to take an emergency landing where George, Jerry, Kramer, and Elaine are arrested for breaking ‘The Good Samaritan Law’.